d4rk694/YoutubeDl/README.md

 YoutubeDl

-Uses python 3
+Uses python 3<br />

-Tool that has for purpose to download a playlist from youtube
+Tool that has for purpose to download a playlist from youtube <br />

-Uses the library pafy : https://pythonhosted.org/Pafy/
+Uses the library pafy : https://pythonhosted.org/Pafy/ <br />

-To install it :
+To install it : <br />

-Clone it
+Clone it <br />

-Install python 3
+Install python 3 <br />

-pip3 install pafy
+pip3 install pafy <br />

-pip3 install youtube-dl
+pip3 install youtube-dl <br />

-pip3 install pyqt5
+pip3 install pyqt5 <br />

-run youtubedl.py
+run youtubedl.py <br />

-mainwindow.ui is the graphical interface open it using QTCreator
+mainwindow.ui is the graphical interface open it using QTCreator <br />

 TODO
 - Dl format mp3